rs-renato/llm-summarizer/README.md

 Successfully installed summarizer-0.1.dev0
 ```

-## Run it!
+## Run Cli Mode!
-Bellow are some examples of how to run it, you can also check `summarize --help` in order to see all available options
+Bellow are some examples of how to run it, you can also check `summarize --help` in order to see all available options.
+Eg.:

 ```shell
 # Summarize with a transcription file and output path: